angelo-melis/progrockdiffusion/README.md

 A command line version of [Disco Diffusion](https://github.com/alembics/disco-diffusion).
 A GUI is available with a focused set of settings here: [GUI Instructions](#gui-instructions)

-Please consider supporting my time and effort in maintaining and improving this program on my [Patreon](https://www.patreon.com/jasonmhough?fan_landing=true).
-Thanks!

 # Quick note on updating:
 A new version was released today, Sept 16 2022, which includes two new models for Open Clip.
 As a result you will need up update Open Clip.
 To do this, delete the open-clip directory inside your PRD directory, then run the command to fetch the newer version:
 (run this in your progrockdiffusion directory)